-"Part of the fun,” says the 64-year-old Sacramento, California, resident, “is preparing the package."
+"Part of the fun,” says the 65-year-old Sacramento, California, resident, “is preparing the package."

 Jankowski — and millions of other Americans who ship holiday packages — also want to ensure contents like homemade peanut brittle arrive undamaged.

-This year, more people are expected to send gifts to friends and family near and far as they forgo travel and large holiday gatherings due to pandemic-related restrictions.
-Make sure to send items early enough so they get there at the right time.
-And whether you're sending gifts to Mississippi or Mali, here are some packing tips to ensure they arrive intact.
+This year delays in shipping are expected, so make sure you send gifts early enough to get there at the right time.
+And whether you're sending presents to Mississippi or Mali, here are some packing tips to ensure they arrive intact.

 Best practices for packing and shipping